arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ## DAC

-The **UNO R4 WiFi** also has a DAC with up to 12-bit resolution, that can act as genuine analog output pin which means it's even more capable than PWM pins.
+The UNO R4 WiFi also has a DAC with up to 12-bit resolution, that can act as a genuine analog output pin which means it's even more capable than PWM pins.

 ```arduino
 analogWrite(pin, value);